AndreiCherniaev/bladeRF.wiki.git.git.git./Tasks.md

 - Make UART run at 4608000 baud rate instead of 115200
     - Make the NIOS run at 16*4608000 clock rate and set the divisor appropriately
 - FPGA version number
+- Automatic IQ Calibration
+- Create IQ correction block for HDL
+- Create and simulate HDL models
+- Create signal generator block for FPGA
+- Create counter mode for RX stream
+   - This is currently in the dev-uart_speedup branch

 **jynik**
 - Flash-related failures in Windows